201 Spear Street, 11th Floor | San Francisco | CA 94105

 LTV = $133,567.33 / $175,500 = 76%

 Every buyer has a different investment appetite and purchase criteria which comes into play when a seller submits their mortgage loan for pricing on the secondary market.
-Most buyers have a maximum LTV criteria of 80% (meaning 20% cash down or equity in the property).
+Most buyers have a maximum LTV ratio of 80, meaning they expect at least 20% equity in the property.
+This LTV of 80 is also the cutoff at which many mortgage lenders may require private mortgage insurance.

-Fortunately, we at AX will allow an LTV of 100% on residential notes (meaning nothing put down by borrower) and an LTV of 90% on commercial notes (meaning only 10% put down by borrower).
-Keep in mind though, the more money that the borrower puts down (or equity in the property), the more your private mortgage loan is worth to a buyer.
+Fortunately, we at AX will allow an LTV of 100% on residential notes (meaning nothing put down by borrower) and an LTV of 90% on commercial notes (meaning only 10% put down by borrower), even though most lenders consider that a high loan-to-value ratio.
+However, a lower LTV ratio often results in a lower interest rate and higher loan value.
+In addition, the more the borrower puts down (or the more equity in your home they have), the more your home loan or seller-financed loan is worth to a buyer.

 Always try to collect the largest down payment possible when creating a seller-financed real estate loan.
 To learn more about creating a high-value mortgage loan, click here.
 To learn more about creating a high-value business loan, click here.
 To view the proper definition of Debt-To-Income Ratio, please click here.

 A good loan-to-value (LTV) ratio really depends on what you’re aiming for and the context of the loan, but generally, a lower LTV is viewed more favorably.
-Lenders typically consider an LTV of 80% or lower as good because it indicates the borrower has a significant equity stake in the property, which reduces the lender’s risk.
+Lenders typically consider an LTV ratio of 80 or lower as a good LTV, since it shows the borrower has more stake in the property and helps them avoid the need to pay mortgage insurance.
 This level of LTV also often helps borrowers avoid the need for private mortgage insurance (PMI), which is usually required when the LTV exceeds 80%.
 For investment properties or more stringent lending situations, a lower LTV of around 70% or even 60% might be considered more ideal to secure better interest rates and loan terms.

 An 80% LTV means that the loan amount is 80% of the property’s value, with the remaining 20% being your down payment.
 Basically, for every $100 of the property’s value, you’re borrowing $80 and putting down $20 of your own money.

 A 75% loan to value ratio means that the loan covers 75% of the property’s total value.
 So, if a property is valued at, say, $200,000, a loan with a 75% LTV would amount to $150,000.
-The remaining 25% of the property’s value, which would be $50,000 in this scenario, would need to be provided by you as a down payment or might already be covered by your equity in the property if you’re refinancing.
+The remaining 25% of the property’s value, which would be $50,000 in this scenario, would need to be provided by you as a down payment or might already be covered by your second mortgage, primary mortgage, or existing equity if refinancing.

 A 55 percent loan to value (LTV) means that the amount of the loan is equal to 55% of the property’s value.
 In simpler terms, for every $100 the property is worth, the loan will cover $55, and the remaining $45 would need to be covered by your down payment or existing equity in the property.